-GR is today widely accepted as our best description of the physics of the gravitational field, improving Newton's theory of gravity.
+GR is today widely accepted as our best description of the physics of the gravitational field, improving Newton’s theory of gravity.
 It has been successfully tested in countless experiments among which the perihelion rotation of Mercury, the light deflection at the sun and gravitational lensing, gravitational radiation, black holes, the big bang, the cosmological constant, the expansion of the universe, the cosmological microwave background radiation (CMBR) and gravitational redshift are just the most spectacular predictions of the theory.
 Without taking GR redshift effects into account, the global positioning system (GPS) that is used for instance in automobile navigation systems would have no chance to work properly and to achieve a resolution of 10m or better.
 The CMBR is what is left of the electromagnetic radiation in the universe that was created some 300.000 years after the big bang and whose frequency is redshifted to an equivalent temperature of about 2.7K today due to the expansion of the universe.
 It is our best tool today to perform high precision cosmology and to understand and test our ideas about structure formation in the universe and beyond.
 There is growing evidence that there is supermassive black hole of about 4 million solar masses in the centre of our own galaxy, the milky way.
-To date we have only indirect evidence for gravitational radiation in the form of increasing rotation periods of spinning neutron stars (pulsars), but it is expected that gravitational radiation interferometers such as LIGO or LISA will soon achieve the required sensitivity to measure waves coming from distant binary systems.
-The detection of gravitational waves provides a technical challenge: Even if the mirrors of the interferometer are separated by 1km, the stretching of spacetime caused by a realistic source will move the mirrors only by a distance of about the diameter of a proton!
+Concerning gravitational waves, the detection provides a technical challenge: Even if the mirrors of the interferometer are separated by 1km, the stretching of spacetime caused by a realistic source will move the mirrors only by a distance of about the diameter of a proton!
+However, almost precisely 100 years after the predication of gravitational waves by Einstein himself the LIGO collaboration was able to directly detect the first gravitational wave signal GW150914 stemming from the merging of two black holes of some 29 and 36 solar masses respectively at a distance of about one billion light years.
 Gravitational wave detectors will open a new chapter in astronomy because in contrast to detectors based on electromagnetic waves, gravitational wave detectors can, in principle, measure radiation created in the very early universe close to the big bang while electromagnetic radiation was caught in the plasma of the early universe until about 300.000 years after the big bang.
 One may hope that they could even open an experimental window into Quantum Gravity as we will explain below.

 What is Quantum Theory?